nevermined-io/nvm-docs/docs/tutorials/build-first-react.md

 # How to build a React application integrated with Nevermined

-The idea of this tutorial is to give a quick go through about using the [Nevermined React Components](https://github.com/nevermined-io/react-components) of React components to support the development of dApps using the Nevermined environment.
-Nevermined Catalog is a library that provides some React components to make it easier the integration with Nevermined technologies.
-You can find more info in the [documentation](../react-components/intro.md).
+The idea of this tutorial is to give a quick go through about using the [SDK](../nevermined-sdk/intro) to support the development of dApps using the Nevermined environment.

 ## Prerequisites